Dimensionality Reduction, PCA Intro

 import numpy as np X = load_data() # m*n matrix Covariance_X = X.dot(X.T) # computing covariance matrix [U, S, V] = np.linalg.svd(Cov_X) # U is the matrix with principal components # S is diagonal Matrix for choosing best value for k U_reduce = U[:, k] # will be the matrix for k components

-If you are not using numpy, or your dataset is large enough and you want to have better API, then you will have to use sklearn package.
+If you are not using NumPy, or your dataset is large enough and you want to have a better API, then you will have to use sklearn package.
 It has good implementations of algorithms and the functional API is better.

 from sklearn.decomposition import PCA k = 2 X = load_data() pca = PCA(n_components=k) principal_components = pca.fit_transform(X)

 PCA use cases

 By knowing about the PCA and understanding how useful it can be, some machine learning engineers misunderstand PCA use cases and always try to use them.

 Bad Use PCA (Principal Components Analysis) To Prevent Overfitting.

 PCA is not made for solving overfitting issues, there is a regularization approach, which is made just for it.
 Also by applying PCA to your dataset, you lose some of the information from it, but trying to keep the variance and will not help you to solve the overfitting issue

 Other Bad Use of PCA